suchit0009/TaxiProvider-Data-Analysis/README.md

 ## 🔍 Key Insights

+- **Urban Hotspots**: Washington and Arlington dominate in ride volume and revenue
+- **Airport Fare Ratio**: Airport trips cost 1.75× more than regular rides
-- **Peak Fare Uplift**: 1.34× during high-demand hours
+- **Peak Fare Uplift**: Fares increase 1.34× during high-demand hours
-- **Airport Fare Ratio**: 1.75× higher than non-airport rides
-- **Top Cities**: Washington & Arlington lead in volume and revenue
-- **Seasonal Trend**: Spring sees the highest ride activity
+- **Seasonal Demand Peaks**: Spring leads in ride activity — timing for promos

-## 🎯 Marketing Use Cases
+## 🎯  Business Use Cases

-- Geo-targeted ads in high-demand zones
-- Referral boosts in top-performing cities
-- Peak-hour and airport ride credits
+- **Dynamic Pricing Strategy**: Use peak uplift and airport premiums to optimize revenue across hours and zones
+- **Hyperlocal Marketing**: Run city-specific campaigns based on top destinations and usage density
+- **Smart Expansion Plans**: Use regional patterns to identify where to launch new services or fleet expansion
+- **Loyalty & Retention Programs**: Offer airport and peak-hour credits to high-frequency users, improving long-term CLV

 ## 📁 Files